The Best Probiotics for Weight Loss

 Lactobacillus fermentum, Lactobacillus amylovorus

 Among the numerous probiotics for weight loss listed above, there are also L. fermentum and L. amylovorus—two more strains that can help you shed pounds.
 In one small study, participants who ate yogurt that contained L. fermentum or L. amylovorus lost more body fat during a six-week period than dieters who didn’t.
 (P.S.: Animal research suggests probiotic-rich foods like yogurt may also help improve mental health.)

 Good for gut health: prebiotic foods

 Prebiotics are plant carbohydrates such as inulin and certain saccharides that feed good-for-you bacteria in your gut.
-Even the best probiotic could get a boost from having plenty of this precursor around.
+Even the best probiotic for women could get a boost from having plenty of this precursor around.
 Foods high in prebiotic fiber include soy beans, whole-wheat, asparagus, artichokes, onions, and leeks—plus some of these six gut-friendly foods.

 Bad for gut health: fake sweeteners